How I Failed at 100 Hours Unplugged

 I have a confession to make.
 I helped create the 100 Hours Unplugged Challenge but even I couldn’t make it happen for four consecutive days.
 Turns out, unplugging for 100 hours straight isn’t as easy as it sounds.

 The first time I attempted the challenge I packed my family up for a 4-day camping trip in Pinnacles National Park.
 That time I made it approximately 72 hours.
-The second time, a Lower Klamath River rafting trip I was able to completely unplug on the river, but as soon as we were back in civilization, I logged back in.
+The second time on a Lower Klamath River rafting trip, I was able to completely unplug on the river, but as soon as we were back in civilization I logged back in.
 That time I only made it 60 hours.